wednesday-solutions/python-fastapi/README.md

 5. **Setup Quickstart:**
    - Select your OS and architecture.
    - Choose Quickstart.

 6. **Install Dependencies:**
-   - Skip this step and move to next step
+   - Skip this step and move to next step.

 7. **Configure Environment Variables:**
    - In the next step, you need to update the values for the following variables in `.env.local` and `.env.docker` files:
-     ```shell
+     ```
      OTEL_RESOURCE_ATTRIBUTES=
      OTEL_EXPORTER_OTLP_ENDPOINT=
      OTEL_EXPORTER_OTLP_HEADERS=
      OTEL_EXPORTER_OTLP_PROTOCOL=
      ```

-#### Logging with Signoz
+#### Logging with SigNoz

-To enable logging with Signoz, follow these steps:
+To enable logging with SigNoz, follow these steps:

 1. **Open Dashboard:**
-   - Log in to your Signoz dashboard.
+   - Log in to your SigNoz dashboard.

 2. **Navigate to Logs Section:**
    - Go to the logs section of your dashboard.

 3. **Configure Log Sending:**
-   - Click on "Sending Logs to Signoz".
+   - Click on "Sending Logs to SigNoz".

 4. **Follow Instructions:**
-   - Follow the instructions provided to configure log sending to Signoz.
+   - Follow the instructions provided to configure log sending to SigNoz.

-By following these steps, you can effectively set up application monitoring and logging using Signoz for your Python FastAPI applications.
+By following these steps, you can effectively set up application monitoring and logging using SigNoz for your Python FastAPI applications.

 #### Database Monitoring Using Percona